With over 190,000,000 visitors going to Twitter each month, you would be silly not to leverage it. But you already know that…

 Have you ever wondered what type of content you should be creating for Twitter?
 Whether it is blog posts, quotes, memes, there has to be a content type that helps your traffic and branding more than other types of content, right?

-I actually had the same question, which is why I decided to analyze 1,000 Twitter users and 398,582 tweets to see if I could figure out what type of content gets shared the most.
+We actually had the same question, which is why we decided to analyze 1,000 Twitter users and 398,582 tweets to see if we could figure out what type of content gets shared the most.

-What I learned is that all content types are not created equal.
+What we learned is that all content types are not created equal.
 Some get shared more than others…

 Here’s how each content type stacks up against the rest.